Labyrinth of Flames

-Labyrinth of Flames (炎のらびりんす, Honō no Labyrinth) is a Japanese 2-episode OVA anime series created and produced by Studio Fantasia and directed by Katsuhiko Nishijima.
-It was released from September 25, 2000 to December 21, 2000.
+Labyrinth of Flames (炎のらびりんす, Honō no Labyrinth) is a Japanese two-episode OVA anime series created and produced by Studio Fantasia and directed by Katsuhiko Nishijima.
+It was released from September 25, 2000, to December 21, 2000.
 The OVA was licensed by Central Park Media under the U.S. Manga Corps label.

 Plot

-Galan is a spastic Russian geek who'd do anything to be a real, living samurai.
+Galan is a Russian geek who'd do anything to be a real, living samurai.
 When his girlfriend Natsu (who happens to be a Japanese princess living in Russia) gifts him an ancient sword, strange events unfold, and even stranger people drop out of the sky to attack.
 Now Galan must overcome his ineptitude and join a bunch of beautiful women in a wacky romp through a kingdom that time forgot.

 Production

 The anime was directed by Katsuhiko Nishijima who had previously directed Project A-Ko and Agent Aika.